mattrglobal/sample-apps/webhook-app/README.md

 ### Environment Variables

-The project contains an `env-example` file that you can use and rename to `.env` and add the required variables:
+The project contains an `env-template` file that you can copy to `.env` and add the required variables:

 ```
 MATTR_TENANT_URL=https://your-tenant.vii.mattr.global
 MATTR_WEBHOOK_ID=<your-webhook-id>
 NGROK_AUTHTOKEN=<your-ngrok-authtoken>
-PORT=3000
+PORT=7311
 ```

 - `MATTR_TENANT_URL` : Your MATTR VII tenant URL.
 - `MATTR_WEBHOOK_ID` : The ID of your MATTR VII Webhook.
 - `NGROK_AUTHTOKEN` : Your ngrok authentication token.
-- `PORT` : Port for the webhook server (optional, defaults to 3000).
+- `PORT` : Port for the webhook server (optional, defaults to 7311).

 ### MATTR VII Configuration